-Beginning French (T/A)
+Beginning French (A/T)

-This course is designed for students who have had no or little exposure to the language but who wish to achieve basic oral, reading and writing fluency in the language for the purpose of further study communication, travel or employment.
+This course is designed for students who have had no or little exposure to the language but who wish to achieve basic oral, reading and writing fluency in the language for the purpose of further study, communication, travel and employment.
 A major objective will be to develop students' conversation skills; however, reading and writing skills will be developed concurrently.
 Cultural aspects will be dealt with as an integral part of the course with students participating in excursions, cooking, film study, etc. The course is also available at 'A' level.

-Continuing French (T/A)
+Continuing French (A/T)